 How Much Does NewRetirement Cost?

 NewRetirement offers flexible financial services options.
 They offer personalized 1×1 financial coaching with no long-term commitment.
-An initial plan review session runs 45 minutes for just $99.
-Then, you can schedule follow-on 30-minute sessions for only $50 as needed if you want more help.
+An initial plan review session runs 45 minutes for just $175.

-I also consulted for Personal Capital and know Bill Harris, the founding CEO.
-And as a regular user of Personal Capital, I still highly recommend taking advantage of their free services.
+I also consulted for Empower and know Bill Harris, the founding CEO.
+And as a regular user of Empower, I still highly recommend taking advantage of their free services.

-What you may find helpful about NewRetirement is they are highly focused on budgeting.
-Personal Capital is more focused on investing.
-Being able to accurately budget and invest well are both keys to a happy retirement.
+What you may find helpful about NewRetirement is they are highly focused on strategic decision making and helping you make the right choices for you and your goals, values, and priorities.
+Empower Personal Capital is more focused on investing.
+Being able to invest well and make overall great decisions about your money, taxes and budget are all keys to a happy retirement.
 So you may find it helpful to use both.

-The other main difference between Personal Capital and NewRetirement is the access to an advisor and the fee structure.
-Personal Capital requires a minimum of $100,000 in investment assets.
-In addition, PC charges an annual management fee (ex.
+The other main difference between Empower Personal Capital and NewRetirement is the access to an advisor and the fee structure.
+Empower requires a minimum of $100,000 in investment assets.
+In addition, Empower charges an annual management fee (ex.
 0.89% for the first $1M.)

-NewRetirement’s advisor offering starts at $500 for a one-time complete review.
-And those who want further support can get additional help at $200/hour.
+NewRetirement Advisors’ offering averages $1500 for a fee-only engagement, after a free discovery meeting to determine your goals and if the advisor is a good fit for you.
 Therefore, NewRetirement has a lower hurdle to get started and get help.
 And if you have a large amount of assets, NewRetirement can be cheaper on a percentage of assets basis.

 Retirement Facts